TUTORIAL

 In contrast, very few people (SLPs or otherwise) are exposed to the full range of knowledge (surface and deep) necessary to emerge into cognitive constructs that interweave sensory processing, communication, language, and their associated disorders (including theories of mind and reality, and so on).
 That rarity only increases when therapy must take concomitant low-incidence disabilities into account, or an appeal to assistive technology (AT).
 An SLP’s training, both during and after grad school, is a process of peeling back layers of myth in these areas to expose increasingly functional models of reality.

-For example, for the vast majority of people in the world, it is harmless to believe that your lungs work like a pair of bellows; in contrast, SLPs must be trained to design therapy according to a more realistic and functional model of respiration.
+For example, for the sweeping majority of people in the world, it is harmless to believe that your lungs work like a pair of bellows; in contrast, SLPs must be trained to design therapy according to a more realistic and functional model of respiration.
 Grad school for CDS does a good job in that arena, and few SLPs are left believing that bellows represent an accurate model of the lungs.

-Similarly, and for an equally vast majority of people, it is harmless to believe popular myths about language function.
+Similarly, and for an equally extensive swath of people, it is harmless to believe popular myths about language function.
 Even for those few people who do study linguistics, it doesn’t really matter if their exposure is more “formalist” than “functionalist”; that is to say, it doesn’t matter if formalism treats meaning as if it were irrelevant to analyzing structure, because formalism is not concerned with the actual function of communication.
 It doesn’t matter if formalism adjusts real-world data to conform to a particular theory, because evidence-based practice is not an applicable standard for those particular academic pursuits.
 It doesn’t matter that a formalist model relies on a theoretical component such as “deep structure,” if an SLP has learned that such a process is not intended to portray a psychologically real part of language use.
 To be clear: all of these formalist principles are harmless as long as linguists and other interested theorists are only engaging with one another, and are not designing therapy that will put someone’s well-being at risk.

 In distinct contrast, then, it matters a great deal when SLPs are taught about language in that same formalist sandbox, as part of their grad program.
 Once again, SLPs must base their designs on a more realistic and functional language model, because their therapy is supposed to affect a client’s health.
 This tutorial exists, then, because grad school for CDS does not teach that necessary functional model, so most SLPs are left harboring formalist notions regarding language and its associated cognition.
 And while it might be harmless to write software that generates a defined set of “well formed” sentences, it is harmful to design therapy with the expectation that a client will run such a program in their head.